iliarafa/kickstarter_analysis/Written_Report_Template.md

 ## **Limitations**
 This dataset needs **further branching under the play subcategory**.
 There are different factors within a theatre production that will affect the success of its crowdfunding campaign such as the specific genre and theme, indoor or outdoor production, and the one absolutely intangible variable; the vision each production has for the message it is carrying.
 This specific variable can be deciding and can make all the rest seem superficial.

-Another limitation is **the specifics on canceled campaigns**.
-Because we do  not know the reason for the cancelations, we cannot include them when calculating averages.
-We do not know if a specific campaign was canceled because those running it realized they will never reach their goal or because of some random circumstance that forced them to this decision.
-If, for example, a campaign is canceled before its end date because it wasn't reaching its goal, then it should normally be counted as a failed campaign.